kellegous/sharing/docs/local-ai-setup/index.md

 ## 5. Install Open WebUI (optional)

 I like using Ollamac mostly because it's a native app and switching to it is easy.
-However, the web UI Open WebUI has a better and more feature rich expeicne than Ollamac.
+However, the web UI Open WebUI has a better and more feature rich experience than Ollamac.
 If you want to give that a try, here's a docker command as a starting point.
 I run this docker command in the foreground just because I already have a tab in kitty dedicated to local tools.
 Adjust the commmand to your own tastes.

 ```bash
 docker run -ti --rm -p 9000:8080 \